MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/opentelemetry-filter.md

 ### [Java native](#tab/java-native)

-To filter telemetry from Java applications, you can use sampling overrides (recommended) or telemetry processors.
+To filter telemetry from Java native applications, you can use sampling overrides (recommended) or telemetry processors.
 For more information, see the following documentation:

 * [Sampling overrides](./java-standalone-sampling-overrides.md)
 * [Telemetry processors (preview)](./java-standalone-telemetry-processors.md)